seb07-cloud/cdktf-az-vm/README.md

-# Project Name
+# Infra-Logic-as-Code

-This project is a CDK for Terraform stack that creates a virtual network in Azure.
+This project is based on CDKTF and creates resources in Azure.

 ## Getting Started